 Buying a tent can be a daunting task — there are so many different models, features, and purposes.
 To make it easier, we put together this handy tent buying guide to help you find a good shelter quickly so you can get off the computer and back outside.

 Your first decision involves knowing where you’ll be going.
 Will you be car camping with lots of space and no weight limits?
 Or will you be backpacking, with limited weight and space?
-Before we get into our tips for getting the best tent for you, here are some examples of the best car camping and backpacking tents.
-We’ve also included some tips for making your purchase below.
+Below we’ve listed out tips for both types of tent camping as well as the best tents in those categories.

 Best Car Camping Tents